ProLoser/BakingPlate/README.md

     4. Customising the skel
 12. This plugin prevents cake bake from being able create plugins - clash with tasks?
 13. More see comments

+a small change to test github api plugin